todogroup/osposurvey/2020/questions.md

 * Don’t know

 ## Part 7
-37. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects? *
+38. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects? *
 * Yes
 * No
 * Don't know
->LH Note (7/2/19): New question in 2019

-38. What is the preferred license for your company's open source projects?
+39. What is the preferred license for your company's open source projects?
 * MIT
 * BSD 3-clause
 * BSD 2-clause
 * Apache 2.0
 * GPL
 * LGPL
+* AGPL
-* No license
+* No preference
 * Other (please specify)
->LH Note (7/2/19): New question in 2019
->LH Note (10/31/19): Clarify whether "no license" means "no preference" or a preference not have a license.
-If included in 2020, make this question required.

-39. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
+40. Which of the following open source compliance methodologies and initiatives does your organization utilize or participate in?
 * ClearlyDefined
 * FOSSology
 * OpenChain
 * Software Package Data Exchange (SPDX)
 * Other (please specify)
->LH Note (7/2/19): New question in 2019
->LH Note (10/31/19): If included in 2020, make this question required.
-Change question so that it asks whether or not they have any methodology or initiatives besides "homegrown", manual, etc.

-40. Which of the following software scanning and software composition analysis tools does your organization use?
+41. Which of the following software scanning and software composition analysis tools does your organization use?
 * Eclipse Oscano
 * Flexera
 * FOSSA